khronokernel/khronokernel.github.io/_posts/2023-08-18-AS-VM-SERIAL.md

 categories: macOS
 ---

-With my [last post](https://khronokernel.github.io/macos/2023/08/08/AS-VM.html), I briefly mentioned at the end that my next challenge was to figure out whether custom serial numbers or DEP enrolment was possible on Apple Silicon VMs running macOS.
-Well today we'll go over what it takes to get DEP enrolment working, and what we're still missing from Apple.
+With my [last post](https://khronokernel.github.io/macos/2023/08/08/AS-VM.html), I briefly mentioned at the end that my next challenge was to figure out whether the usage of custom serial numbers or the Device Enrolment Program (DEP) was possible on Apple Silicon VMs running macOS.
+Well today we'll go over the challenges of getting DEP working, and how iCloud and Custom Kernel Collections all face the same issue.

 --------------